blockhousetech/sgx-sev-burrito/README.md

 -->
 # Burrito

-Flexible remote attestation of pre-SNP SEV guest machines using SGX enclaves
+Flexible remote attestation of pre-SNP SEV guest machines using SGX enclaves.

+This project is a research prototype which is provided "as is" and without any sort of warranty, unless otherwise stated.

 ## Tamarin model